How Product Liability Claims Are Processed

 One of the most common personal injury cases that a person could find themselves involved with is a product liability claim.
 When a consumer suffers a serious injury due to a defective product, the lawsuit that they file against the manufacturer of the product is considered a product liability claim.

 With a product liability claim, there are several applicable legal theories, and choosing the right one for your lawsuit can be difficult if you’re not familiar with these types of claims.
-Discover how product liability claims are processed, and choose the right liability theory with the help of a knowledgeable injury lawyer.
+Discover how product liability claims are processed, and choose the right liability theory with the help of a knowledgeable personal injury lawyer.

 Using Multiple Theories